dankmeme01/globed/README.md

 * Mod does not compile with MSVC on windows due to winsock issues
 * Mac is supported but I don't do Mac testing since I don't own one, so it's not guaranteed to be stable.
-* Auto music sync when spectating does not work on Mac and Android
+* Auto music sync when spectating does not work on Mac

 ## Special thanks